MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Update-CMApplicationStatistic.md

 ```

 ## DESCRIPTION
-The **Update-CMApplicationStatistic** cmdlet updates the statistics for a Microsoft System Center Configuration Manager application.
+The **Update-CMApplicationStatistic** cmdlet updates the statistics for a Configuration Manager application.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.